objectionary/eo-lsp-server/README.md

 This is the [LSP] server for [EO](https://github.com/objectionary/eo).
 It provides semantic highlighting and parsing error checking for `.eo` files (written in [EOLANG]).
+In order to use it, you need to have [Node] installed.

 ## Using with Sublime Text